92amartins/r4ds/README.md

 # R for Data Science

-This repo will help me to track my progress on the book R for Data Science by Hadley Wickham and Garrett Grolemund.
+This repo will help me to track my progress on the book R for Data Science by Hadley Wickham and Garrett Grolemund (r4ds.had.co.nz/).

 ## Part I: Explore